chenlijun99/autoanki/README.md

 ## Features

-- Ability to write Anki notes in multiple "source file" formats
+- Ability to write Anki notes in multiple "source file" formats.
   - Writing Anki notes in source files rather than creating them with the Anki GUI interface has the following advantages:
     - For plain text source formats, we can use our favorite text editor.
     - Especially for plain text source formats, it is easy to make collaborative Anki notes, similar to (and probably easier than) [CrowdAnki](https://github.com/Stvad/CrowdAnki).
+      - One additional potential benefit comes when dealing with collaborative Anki notes of copyrighted materials.
+E.g. imagine the case of a class working together to make cards of a textbook.
+Instead of distributing the Anki notes as a shared deck, which entails distributing portion of the copyrighted materials, it could be possible to distribute the note sources, which contain links to the copyrighted materials.
+Everyone who owns the copyrighted materials can generate the Anki notes using their own copy.
     - We structure our information via note taking.
 We isolate pieces of information and then learn them via spaced-repetition using Anki.
 By extracting Anki notes from source files (which could be our structured notes), we have best of both worlds: structure + spaced-repetition.
   - List of supported source file formats:
     - YAML